rsimon/mini-gazetteer/README.md

   enrich quattroshapes records with additional names (and language codes, where provided).

-If you're on Linux, and have the usual complement of tools and helpers installed (wget, gunzip, unzip, python) you can try running the `.buildGazetteer` script.
+If you're on Linux, and have the usual complement of tools and helpers installed (wget, gunzip, unzip, python) you can try running the `./buildGazetteer` script.
 This will download the source data and do the conversion all in one step.

 ## Output Format